 2015 I felt a lot better and more confident in my ability to run and began getting more support from businesses and organizations such as the COPD Foundation.
 2015 was the year that I decided that I wanted to complete a marathon in all 50 states because there are people living with the disease everywhere so what better way to honor them was to run in a state where they all live.
 I completed 25 marathons and did 13 in 18 days while having the chance to speak to thousands of people along the way.
 At the end of 2015 I thought I could finish the last 25 states during 2016 but was unable to finish them all due to injury and not having the funding needed for travel, and expenses.

 Throughout 2016, 2017 and 2018 I continued to run races in as many states as possible in hopes of finishing the goal of running in all 50 states.
 December of 2018 I ran my first 50 mile ultramarathon in Florida finishing 6th place.
-As of January 2020 I am currently three states away from completing a marathon in all 50 states but continue my journey to be a voice for the people don’t have one!
+As of now I am two marathons away from finishing a marathon in all 50 states.